Electric Cars

 Interior of the Tesla Model YInterior of the Tesla Model YTesla

-As of April 2021, there are two versions of Tesla Model Y, both with a pair of motors to provide all-wheel-drive.
-The ID.4 is currently only available as a single-motor, rear-wheel-drive vehicle, but with dual-motor, all-wheel-drive being available in the US from September 2021, for a $3,680 premium (more on price later).
+As of April 2021, there are two versions of Tesla Model Y, both with a pair of motors to provide all-wheel drive.
+The ID.4 is currently only available as a single-motor, rear-wheel-drive vehicle, but dual-motor, all-wheel-drive will be available in the US from September 2021 for a $3,680 premium (more on price later).

-The dual-motor ID.4 is expected to be quicker when it arrives later in 2021, but is unlikely to pose a threat to Tesla in the performance stakes.
+The dual-motor ID.4 is expected to be quicker when it arrives later in 2021, but it is unlikely to threaten Tesla in the performance stakes.

 Tesla Model Y vs Volkswagen ID.4: Range and charging